featurit/featurit-sdk-php/README.md

 $featurit->setUserContext($userContext);

-// Just by setting the user context, a new Person will be tracked.
+$featurit->trackPerson();

+// trackPerson will track a new Person with the data set in the FeaturitUserContext.

 $featurit->track('MY_EVENT_NAME', [
     'a_property_name' => 'a_property_value',